Nikoleta79/projects/README.md

 you write something and put some commas and then the letters are highlited you can check it out here: https://randompickerpage.netlify.app/

+14. Animated X button
+when you click the X it moves
+you can check it out here: https://animatedxbutton.netlify.app/